Kremliovskyi/KafkaHelper/README.md

 JavaFX app that currently supports only consuming records from Apache Kafka.
-It suports both String and Avro desirializers.
+It supports both String and Avro desirializers.
 Values are pretty printed as json.
 Second iteration is planned to have producer.